lhindman/cs121-lab02/README.md

 Write an application that prompts for and reads the numerator and denominator of a fraction as integers and then prints the decimal equivalent of the fraction.

 ### Impementation Guide
-1. Expanded the folder named A5-FractionConverter and create a new file named FractionConverter.java
+1. Expand the folder named A5-FractionConverter and create a new file named FractionConverter.java
 2. Design a program to satisfy the requirements in the Problem Description and enter the program code in FractionConverter.java
 3. Test the program using the run link above the main method
 4. Commit the changes to your local repository with a message stating that Activity 5 is completed.